HarryHarcourt/Ansible-Ubuntu18-CIS-Benchmarks/README.md

-HarryHarcourt.Ansible-RHEL7-CIS-Benchmarks
+HarryHarcourt.Ansible-Ubuntu18-CIS-Benchmarks
 =========

 All credit goes to anthcourtney for the original framework found here: https://github.com/anthcourtney/ansible-role-cis-amazon-linux

-This implementation has been converted to Red Hat Enterprise Linux 7.X (tested 7.0 - 7.5) and CentOS 7.4 (note CentOS version below 7.4 may have issues with SSH).
+This implementation has been converted to Ubuntu 18.x.

 This implementation has been made idempotent in many places, and continues to be

 This implementation allows the enabling of and configuration of some services.

-The CIS RHEL Linux Benchmark. <https://benchmarks.cisecurity.org/tools2/linux/CIS_Red_Hat_Enterprise_Linux_7_Benchmark_v2.1.1.pdf>
+The CIS Ubuntu Linux Benchmark.
+TBD

-This role was developed and tested against Red Hat Linux 7.0, 7.1, 7.2, 7.3, 7.4 and 7.5 using standard AWS AMI's.
-This role was developed and tested against CentOS 7.4 using standard AWS AMI's.
+This role was developed and tested against Ubuntu 18.04 AWS AMI's.

 Why Would I Use This Role?
 --------------------------